The result of a parser function is a discriminated union that

 }

-When parsing succeeds we return the the Ok<T>
+When parsing succeeds we return the the Ok<T> object.
+It contains

-returned by the parser.
-Type parameter T
+the result returned by the parser.
+Type parameter T indicates

 its type.